APPIC Program Match Number 228711

 - Applicants are committed to CAPS Mission

 - Applicants have received Supervision via Video Tape or Live Supervision

 - Applicants have proposed their dissertation prior to the application deadline

 After written application materials have been reviewed, selected applicants will be interviewed by the CAPS Training Committee.
-All applicants will be notified by December 15, 2017 if they have been selected for an interview.
+All applicants will be notified by December 14, 2018 if they have been selected for an interview.
 Interviews are conducted via Skype.
 All interviews will be conducted between December 2018 and January 2019.
 We will hold an open house in January as well.